 PHOENIX (Reuters) - The Detroit Red Wings remained on course for their third straight Stanley Cup final appearance by dominating the Phoenix Coyotes 6-1 in their Game Seven series showdown on Tuesday.

-After a scoreless first period, a rampaging Datsyuk netted his first two minutes into the second, then followed it up with a wrist shot less than two minutes later to put Detroit 2-0 up.
+After a scoreless first period, Datsyuk opened the scoring at 2:01 in the second and followed it up with a wrister less than two minutes later to put Detroit 2-0 up.

-Vernon Fiddler pulled one back for Phoenix a few minutes later, but the Red Wings closed out the game with four unanswered goals.
+Vernon Fiddler pulled one back for Phoenix at 8:23 in the second but the Red Wings closed out the game with four unanswered goals.

-Lidstrom and Brad Stuart added a goal each in the second, Todd Bertuzzi netted a wrister in the third, before Lidstrom scored his second on a power-play.
+Lidstrom and Brad Stuart scored to close the second period and Todd Bertuzzi netted a wrister in the third, where Lidstrom added a second goal on a power-play.

 Goaltender Jimmy Howard made 32 saves for Detroit, who fired 50 shots at Phoenix netminder Ilya Bryzgalov.

-(Reporting by Jahmal Corner in Los Angeles; editing by Patrick Johnston/Ian Ransom)
+(Reporting by Jahmal Corner in Los Angeles, editing by Patrick Johnston)